communications-mining

 Label hierarchies

-Part of naming a label is determining its hierarchy within your taxonomy.
-Labels can have multiple levels of hierarchy, simply separated by '>', to capture when a label concept is a sub-set of a broader parent concept.
+When you name labels, you must also determine their hierarchy within your taxonomy.
+They can have multiple levels of hierarchy, separated by a >, to capture when a label concept is a subset of a broader parent concept.

-Conceptually, it's important that every label nested under another label is a subset of the label above it.
-This nesting (level of hierarchy) is created using a '>' when typing out the label name.
+Conceptually, each label nested under another should represent a subset of the label above it.
+This nesting represents the level of hierarchy, and is established by the > when you specify the label name.

 Illustration of how label hierarchies work conceptuallydocs image